 Implement feedback loops

-Run regular cadences — replenishment meetings, flow reviews, retrospectives — to inspect the system and improve it.
-Feedback loops are what make Kanban a learning system.
+Run regular reviews to inspect the system and improve it.
+Flow reviews, replenishment meetings, retrospectives.
+Feedback loops are what make Kanban a learning system rather than just a board.

 6